Haitian crisis (2018–present): Gang violence

 In April–May 2022, major clashes between the rival gangs 400 Mawozo and Chen Mechan took place in the Plain of the Cul-de-Sac area.

-In July 2022, an outbreak of gang violence occurred in the Haitian capital of Port-au-Prince, leaving 89 people dead and over 74 injured.
+In July 2022, an outbreak of gang violence occurred in Port-au-Prince, leaving 89 people dead and over 74 injured.

-Sexual violence

 In December 2023, the U.S. sanctioned four gang leaders, one of whom—Johnson André—was the leader of the 5 Segond gang, which the U.S. Treasury Department identified as being responsible for over 1,000 cases of sexual violence in 2022.
 Rape—which only became a criminal offense in Haiti in 2005—is being used by gangs as a means of humiliating those living in rival gang neighborhoods.
 Abortion is illegal in Haiti, so rape victims are legally required to carry any resulting pregnancy to term in a country with one of the highest mortality rates for mothers outside of war zones in Sudan and Yemen.

 Fuel protests

 In September 2022, protests erupted, sparked by a governmental decision to eliminate fuel subsidies which caused prices to double overnight.
-Jimmy (Barbecue) Chérizier, the leader of the G9 Family and Allies gang alliance, organized a blockade of the country's largest oil terminal (Varreux).
-Gangs gunned down prominent figures, including journalists and a politician in the streets in October and November.
+Jimmy Chérizier, the leader of the G9 Family and Allies gang alliance, organized a blockade of the country's largest oil terminal (Varreux).
+Gangs gunned down prominent figures, including journalists and a politician in October and November.
 Protests continued even after the lifting of the blockade on 7 November.